-GENERAL REQUIREMENTS
+GENERAL ANIMAL HEALTH REQUIREMENTS

-- All animals are subject to examination by the exhibition staff or their representatives and shall be free of clinical signs of infectious or contagious disease. - Animals determined by exhibition staff to have not met listed requirements will not be permitted to exhibit. - Certificate of Veterinary Inspection - Kansas Origin Livestock will be checked by a veterinarian at the fair site.

-• All livestock originating outside of Kansas must meet Kansas import requirements and must have a valid Certificate of Veterinary Inspection (CVI).
+- All animals are subject to examination by the exhibition staff or their representatives and shall be free of clinical signs of infectious or contagious disease. - Animals determined by exhibition staff to have not met listed requirements will not be permitted to exhibit. - Kansas Origin Livestock will be checked by a veterinarian at the fair site. - All livestock originating outside of Kansas must meet Kansas import requirements and must have a valid Certificate of Veterinary Inspection (CVI).

-CATTLE AND BISON
+CATTLE

-A veterinarian will be present to check cattle
+A veterinarian will be present to check cattle at check-in.